metrumresearchgroup/bbr/README.md

 `bbr` is intended to help scientists manage the entire modeling workflow from within R. Users can submit models, consume outputs and diagnostics, and iterate on models.
-Furthermore, workflow tools–like simple tagging of models and model inheritence trees–make reproducibility and external review much more streamlined.
+Furthermore, workflow tools–like simple tagging of models and model inheritance trees–make reproducibility and external review much more streamlined.

 ## Installation